-As we draw ever-closer to the prospect of a freer, more exciting year of travel that might, it’s more important than ever to consider how we can reboot that wanderlust after a break from travel which has, undeniably, helped the planet heal.
+Having arrived in the year where international travel is finally possible again, it’s more important than ever to consider how we can reboot that wanderlust after a break from travel which has, undeniably, helped the planet heal.

-When you do go back to travelling, and we will, it’s vital that we travel carefully and in a way that
+When we do go back to travelling, and we will, it’s vital that we travel carefully and in a way that

 minimises our impact on the environment – or indeed, in a way that benefits it.

 With that in mind, the team at Not In The Guidebooks has got together to curate our top 7 eco-